Around France

 Steak tartare at Ma Cantine

-Uzès Fete Votive Fun with Friends
+Uzès Fête Votive Fun with Friends

 Procession of Pégoulade

-After dinner and close to dark it was time for us to leave Ma Cantine and join the crowds waiting for the Procession of Pégoulade – a parade that starts at the Cathedral and ends at the bottom of the Boulevard.
-This year ‘s parade had a “back to the future” theme with a “robotic” float — ‘Turbulence Steampunk.”
-It was a ambidextrous steam engine with psychedelic lights and loud, booming music.
-Along with the float were “blowers”in belle époque costumes who ran in front and around the float shooting streamers of coloured paper and confetti at everything and everyone in sight.Behind the “blowers” were ladies wearing flowing silk dresses who were walking effortlessly on stilts.
+After dinner and close to dark, it was time for us to leave Ma Cantine and join the crowds waiting for the Procession of Pégoulade – a parade that starts at the Cathedral and ends at the bottom of the Boulevard.
+This year’s parade had a “back to the future” theme with a “robotic” float — ‘Turbulence Steampunk.”
+It was an ambidextrous steam engine with psychedelic lights and loud, booming music.
+Along with the float were “blowers” in belle époque costumes who ran in front and around the float shooting streamers of colored paper and confetti at everything and everyone in sight.
+Behind the “blowers” were ladies wearing flowing silk dresses who were walking effortlessly on stilts.
 They thrilled admirers by stooping over to paint elegant designs on the faces and arms of any who stepped forward.
-The Fete Votive procession, with fewer and less grand floats than previous years’, was still an amazing sight to see as the process glided down the boulevard, silhouetted against the ancient buildings of Uzes.
+The Fete Votive procession, with fewer and fewer grand floats than in previous years, was still a fantastic sight to see as the process glided down the Boulevard, silhouetted against the ancient buildings of Uzes.

-So … the challenge “how will they top the past years’ Procession of Pégoulade?” is answered.
+So … the challenge “How will they top the past years’ Procession of Pégoulade?” is answered.
 But there’s always next year.

 Maybe you’ll be here to see it for yourself!

-For photos and sounds from previous Fete Votive parades in Uzes, click here.
+For photos and sounds from previous Fete Votive parades in Uzes,

 43c7fdeeffab13a89d4a73b39db8b4e8